-The LLM Mental Health Law blends the practical with academic rigour offering a broad exploration of the ways in which mental health and the law relating to it.
+The LLM Mental Health Law blends the practical with academic rigour offering a broad exploration of the ways in which mental health affects our world and the law relating to it.
 It touches on and impacts different aspects of our society – whether that be housing, employment, or our sense of community.
 It also explores how terminology such as ‘psychiatric injury’ is examined in civil law and criminal law, examines consent and capacity under statute as that pertains to both adults and children.
 It applies the law to real-life scenarios and asks question as to the notion of fairness for those people with mental illness who find themselves caught up in the legal system.

 Though there is still a way to go, it seems that the stigma previously attached to mental health issues is beginning to dissipate, and that opens the door for conversations that were previously never had.
 Mental health will impact all of us whether we experience it ourselves perhaps as lawyers in the workplace, have friends or family affected, or act for or advise patients needing advice specifically on this area.
 It would seem a prerequisite for any law student (and actually all of us) to foster awareness, sensitivity and understanding of the impact that mental health issues can have, both personally and professionally.